aws-samples/aws-batch-comp-infrastructure-sample/README.md

 3. Create your own solver and run experiments
 4. When ready, share the solver repository and Docker image with us

-For step #3, we provide some guidance on running solvers locally within Docker.
+For step #3, we provide guidance on running solvers locally within Docker.
 This allows you to perform your initial debugging locally prior to uploading to the cloud.

 The AWS-infrastructure steps are described in the [Infrastructure README](infrastructure/README.md), and the docker-related steps and debugging are covered in [SAT-Comp Docker Images](docker/README.md).